 What is included in the delegates fee?

-Delegates fees cover costs for tutorial programme as well as daily and social activities packages:
+The delegates fees cover costs for tutorial programme as well as daily and social activity packages:

 - Welcome reception

 - Farewell dinner

 Which registration category are you in?

 The registration system provides the choice between three categories: 'Students and young researchers', 'Senior academic', and 'Industry' – that influence the registration fee rates:

 Students and Early Career Researchers: includes Bachelor, MSc and PhD, Postdoctoral.